ncpleslie/Sudoku/README.md

 - [x] 16.
 Ability to go forward (redo)
 - [x] 17.
 Start Timer
 - [x] 18.
 Stop Timer
 - [x] 19.
+Pause Timer
+- [x] 20.
 Return Time played
-- [x] 20.
+- [x] 21.
 Count how many turns the play makes
+- [x] 22.
+Return a list of a selected column
+- [x] 23.
+Return a list of a selected row
+- [x] 24.
+Return a list of a selected square